Skip to main content

 Net 1: Property Taxes

 The building's annual property tax assessment, divided by total rentable square footage to get a per-SF rate, then multiplied by the tenant's pro-rata share.
-Property taxes are a non-controllable expense — the assessor's office sets them, not the landlord.
+Property taxes are a non-controllable expense.
+The assessor's office sets them, not the landlord.

 Tax burden varies substantially by location: